 Indoor Spring Cleaning Tips For The Allergy Sufferer

-.
+Vacuuming Tips.
+Presumably, you have maintained a fairly regular vacuuming routine through the winter.
+Spring means it's time to move the furniture and appliances aside in order to pick up the dust and dirt that has collected under them.
+Vacuum your furniture as well using an upholstery attachment.
+This is also a great time to use one of our dust mite treatment products that we discussed in our dust mite treatments page.
 Don't forget to vacuum those hard-to-reach places like baseboards, windowsills, vent and return registers, and even books themselves that have been gathering dust all winter.
 Magazines and newspapers are also dust collectors so part with them if you can, dust or vacuum them if you can't.
 If you have a HEPA air cleaner, it's a good idea to turn it on high while you vacuum since this chore tends to stir up a lot of allergens (this is an ideal time to change the pre-filters in your HEPA air cleaners, too).
 This spring may even be the time to consider a new vacuum cleaner.
 Are you using an older model that does not have HEPA filtration?
 Have you noticed an increase in symptoms when vacuuming?
 National Allergy's line of HEPA filtered vacuum cleaners offer excellent suction power and filtration in an upright or a canister at a variety of price ranges.
 Plus, they are all included in this month's product specials.
-Dusting Tips.

 Preventing Common Springtime Allergies

 The arrival of spring for much of North America means April showers and May's warmer temperatures.
 Unfortunately, moisture and warmth are two conditions that contribute to increases in both dust mites and mold.
 As you plan for ways to reduce your allergen exposure this spring and summer, keeping your home's relative humidity low should be one of your top priorities.